 At the front of the market, I had to ask a woman who is a seller there.
 As always, communication is like chicken and ducks because they do not know English.
-I had to open Google Translate and type “beach” and translate it into Thai.
+I had to open the ‘Google Translate’ app and type “beach” and translate it into Thai.
 The seller understands and shows me the way.
-I’m supposed to depend on Google Maps , but my GPS phone is less sensitive to the satellite at this time.
+We depended on Google Maps , but my GPS phone is less sensitive to the satellite at this time.

-This is the morning market of the section overlooking the other road.
+These are the morning market of the section overlooking the other road.

 Good Morning Prachuap Khiri Khan

-When you surrender to God and don’t make any plan or reservations, suddenly God gives a nature scenery like this … WOW !!
-It’s a really magnificent view.
+When you surrender to God and don’t make any plans or reservations, suddenly God gives a nature scenery like this … WOW !!
+It’s a magnificent view.
 We stand here longer than expected because of the beauty of nature.
 I started removing the Micro SD card from the SLR camera to transfer the picture into the phone to be shared with my Facebook friends.
-Why share a picture?
+Why share a photo?
 Because we are stunned to see the beauty of nature in front of us.
 Many of these views can be seen on Thailand’s west coast, Krabi, Ao Nang and Phuket.
 And we’ve never been to the west coast of Thailand.

 Location of Maggie Guesthouse.
 GPS coordinates: 11.805752, 99.797933.
 Very close to the beach, right?

 We sat on MG’s sofa, almost an hour.
 Still no one.
-Mosquitoes are so many, so we decided to go back to the beach looking for a suitable place to cook maggi (instant noodle).
-You might ask … “Cook maggi?
-How the hell do you cook maggi ???”
+Mosquitoes are so many, so we decided to go back to the beach looking for a suitable place to cook Maggi (instant noodle).
+You might ask … “Cook Maggi?
+How the hell do you cook Maggi ???”
 Hehe…

-As soon as I entered the room, I sat down on the bed and then fell asleep again.
+As soon as I entered the room, I sat down on the bed and fell asleep again.

 Tatie finished washing all dirty clothes before we all went to bed until 2 pm.
-We only carry little clothes and will rotate the same clothes day after day.
+We only carry a few clothes and will rotate the same clothes day after day.
 Soaps are also easy to carry, it is cut into half to reduce the weight.
 Thanks to my wife!
 The more we save, the further we travel.